Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **Purpose:**
 After talking to the client, they expressed concern that AI models degrade in accuracy over time.
 To solve this, we will implement an automated performance monitoring system that tracks model efficiency.

+**Implementation Strategy:**
+- Implement alerts and reporting tools for performance degradation.